Guide to Health and Safety Documents and Basic Essentials

 - The Arrangements for Health and Safety

 One approach is to purchase a ready-made set of documents.
-We do not think this is a good solution and does not meet the intended spirit of the legislation and seldom gets it exactly right and is often way off the mark.
+We do not think this is a good solution and does not meet the intended spirit of the legislation, it seldom gets it exactly right and is often way off the mark.

 A far better approach uses our expertise in helping you develop a straightforward policy document and guide you in putting into to place a practical approach to dealing with health and safety, enhancing your business rather than it getting in the way.
 Tackling the legal requirements do not need to involve a large drain on the business's resources, and once a basic framework is in place you will start to see the benefits it can bring.